Saudi-Space-Shuttle/ML-Based-Marine-Spill-Detector/README.md

-#### The proposal of the project is published on the NASA Space Apps challenge website and is among the selected 365 Global Nominees.
+#### The proposal of the project is published on the NASA Space Apps challenge website and is among 365 Global Nominees.

 <a href="https://SaudiSpaceShuttle.com"><img src="Among_365_Global_Nominees.png" alt="SpaceAppsChallenge" width="19em" style="width: 19em;" /></a>